Fire and rescue services

 You need to show your declaration form when you leave.
 If you don't, your valuables and funds could be confiscated.

-To drive in Montenegro, you'll need both:
+To drive, you'll need both:

 Snow and ice can be a hazard in winter.